xhyrom/discord-datamining/data/articles/normal/articles/4405280446359/content.md

 </div>
 <p><span style="font-weight: 400;"><span id="docs-internal-guid-6dd34bc3-7fff-789f-a678-1913a2903d4a">Redeem to Discord account by </span><strong>January 30, 2024 (11:59pm PT)</strong>.</span></p>
 <p><span style="font-weight: 400;"><span class="wysiwyg-color-orange110"><strong>Subscription:</strong></span> </span></p>
-<p>After the 3 month free trial period, your Nitro subscription will convert to a monthly recurring subscription, and Discord will bill your payment method for US$9.99/month until you cancel it.
+<p>After the 3 month free trial period, your Nitro subscription will convert to a monthly recurring subscription, and Discord will bill your payment method <span id="docs-internal-guid-9a0cd20b-7fff-f9ec-67b5-c9dc4f3411bb">per month</span> until you cancel it.
 You can cancel at any time in your Discord User Settings. </p>
 <h2>What does this article cover?</h2>
 <ul>
     <li><a href="#h_01FCFMYZ47CSG7FD4E906AW3GS" target="_self">What is YouTube Premium? </a></li>